Withhold of Adjudication

 Authority to Withhold Adjudication as Provided in Section 948.01

-Florida Statute Section 948.01 vests judges in Florida with authority to withhold adjudication after the court imposes a probation sentence.
+Florida Statute Section 948.01 vests judges in Florida with the authority to withhold adjudication after the court imposes a probation sentence.
 The meaning of the term “adjudication withheld” is explained in Section 948.01, F.S., which provides:

 If it appears to the court upon a hearing of the matter that the defendant is not likely again to engage in a criminal course of conduct and that the ends of justice and the welfare of society do not require that the defendant presently suffer the penalty imposed by law, the court, in its discretion, may either adjudge the defendant to be guilty or stay and withhold the adjudication of guilt….